tmcde01/HomeworkAssignment/README.md

 ### Bonus Items
  - Run book:
    -  Step 1: Using the file "database_object_creation.sql", run all.
-   -  Step 2: The scripts will stop at line 69 with the error message "STOP HERE:  You will need to upload the test file 'LOAN_MONTHLY_202601.csv.gz' to the stage at admin_schema.testing_files".
+   -  Step 2: The scripts will stop at line 84 with the error message "STOP_HERE:  You will need to upload the test file 'LOAN_MONTHLY_202601.csv.gz' to the stage at admin_schema.testing_files".
 Do that.
    -  Step 3: Hit "Run all" again.
 The object creation commands are constructed to prevent overwriting, i.e., "CREATE OBJECT IF NOT EXISTS"
    -  Step 4: You have now created all the necessary objects and procedures
    -  Step 5: Uncomment the last section "CHECK PROCESS OR CALL PROCEDURES".
 Follow the instructions to load files, run the process, and check the output.